FG to Build N10bn Rice Mills in 10 States - THISDAYLIVE

-The federal government Monday moved to boost rice production by signing a N10 billion contract for the construction of integrated large scale rice processing plants in ten states of the federation.
+The federal government yesterday moved to boost rice production by signing a N10 billion contract for the construction of integrated large-scale rice processing plants in ten states of the federation.

 The 10 states where the rice mills will be cited are Anambra, Kaduna, Kebbi, Ogun, Zamfara, Kogi, Benue, Bauchi, Niger and Bayelsa.

-The MoU will now enable the conclusion of the plant procurement procedures, installation and commissioning.
+The MoU will enable the conclusion of the plant’s procurement procedures, installation and inauguration.

 Ogbeh justified the agreement with the Indian equipment makers, saying in the past, the deal for 10 mills would only have covered four mills.

-In spite of this bold initiative, the proposed plants will only boost Nigeria’s rice production capacity by an additional 300,000 metric tonnes per year.
+In spite of this bold initiative, the proposed plants will only boost Nigeria’s rice production capacity by an additional 300,000 metric tonnes per year, according him.

-Nigeria’s current annual rice production capacity is only about 4 million MT below the national annual demand of 7 million MT.
+Nigeria’s current annual rice production capacity is only about four million MT below the national annual demand of seven million MT.

-The minister, who was accompanied at the contract signing event by the Minister of State for Agriculture, Heineken Lokpobiri, said 60 integrated large scale rice processing plants were required and must be fully operational for Nigeria to be self sufficient in rice production.

 “We can’t afford spending $5 billion again per year importing rice.
 13 million Nigerians are in the farms growing rice and the number can get to 20 million,” Ogbeh said.